darnokkeson/WatchConverterJpg/README.md

 ./watch_convert_jpg.sh
 ```

-Now copy a JPG image into the folder.
+Now copy a JPG or PNG image into the folder.
+PNGs will be converted to JPEG before optimization.

 Example:
 - Original size: 967 kB